 Rock Hall Live: Drive-By Truckers

-We’re throwing a party on the plaza featuring acclaimed Alt-Country Rockers Drive-By Truckers, with special guests Seratones.
-Get your fill of great live music, local brews & BBQ from your favorite Cleveland chefs and the VIP treatment for the biggest fans.
+We’re throwing an all-day celebration on the plaza featuring acclaimed Alt-Country Rockers Drive-By Truckers, with special guests Seratones.
+Get your fill of great live music, local brews & a Michael Symon B-Spot pop-up and the VIP treatment for the biggest fans.

-- Live music all day featuring Drive-By Truckers
+- Live music all day featuring headliners Drive-By Truckers at 9pm

 - Access to Tour all 7 floors of Rock & Roll Hall of Fame, including the all new Power of Rock Experience